 CAPA Dependency Map

 The Dependency Map provides a visual representation of CAPA actions and their sequential relationships.
-It helps stakeholders understand the flow of work, identify bottlenecks, and track progress at a glance.
+This page covers how to access and read the dependency map.

 - Expand a CAPA row in the list.